 The research mission of the Department of Emergency Medicine is to foster an active atmosphere of academic excellence through the support of undergraduate, medical student, resident, fellow and faculty research and scholarly productivity.
 Our faculty are involved in a variety of clinical and basic science research projects, as well as health services research.
-The UF Health Science Center is the country’s only academic health center with six health-related colleges, six major research institutes and versatile research facilities located on a single, contiguous campus.
-The UF Health Science Center, including our major research centers, institutes and clinical enterprise, receives more than $300 million in NIH and other extramural funding Our location on the university campus has opened doors to opportunities for significant collaborations with other departments, colleges and centers across the undergraduate and professional campus including the Emerging Pathogens Institute and the Universities’ research initiatives at Clinical and Translational Science Institute (CTSI).
+The UF Health Science Center is the country’s only academic health center with six health-related colleges, six major research institutes, and versatile research facilities located on a single, contiguous campus.
+The UF Health Science Center, including our major research centers, institutes, and clinical enterprise, receives more than $300 million in NIH and other extramural funding.
+Our location on the university campus has opened doors to opportunities for significant collaborations with other departments, colleges, and centers across the undergraduate and professional campus including the Emerging Pathogens Institute and the Universities’ research initiatives at Clinical and Translational Science Institute (CTSI).

-Please explore our site and contact us if you are interested in being part of our growing team at UF Health and the University of Florida, Gainesville.
+Please explore our site, and contact us if you are interested in being part of our growing team at UF Health and the University of Florida-Gainesville.

-Chairman, Department of Emergency Medicine
+Chair, Department of Emergency Medicine

 Chief of Emergency Services, UF Health